 Sound & Vision

-Sound & Vision brings together siblings of form through a new music documentary series in partnership with DRIP (records).
-In addition to screening both repertory and contemporary music docs, local bands will perform live before each film, bringing a bit more action to Columbia’s Saturday night.
+Sound & Vision brings together siblings of form through a music film series in partnership with DRIP (records).
+In addition to screening both repertory and contemporary music films, local bands will perform live before each screening, bringing a bit more action to Columbia’s Saturday night.